-Only use nailers or staplers that are specifically designed for installation of $\frac{3}{4}$ hardwood floors.
+Only use nailers or staplers that are specifically designed for installation of /4, hardwood floors.

-The use of a roller base on the nailer/stapler is recommended to protect the finish of the floor.
-(See Fig. 1).
+The use of a foot for manual and air nailers/staplers in order to protect the finish is recommended (See Fig. 1).

-For installation over 3/4" wood type subfloors that are installed over joist or truss systems, a 2" long cleat/nail or staple should be used.
+For installation over 3/4" wood type subfloors that are installed over joist or truss systems, a minimum 2" long cleat/nail or staple should be used.

 If installing over a concrete subfloor, a wood subfloor must be added.
-Refer to the National Wood Flooring Association's (NWFA) Guidelines: "Substrates: Wood Subfloor Systems Over Concrete."
-Fasteners must be no longer than 1-1/2" lengths to avoid penetration of the subfloor material.
+Refer to the National Wood Flooring Association's (NWFA) SubFloor Guidelines.
+Use 1-1/2" cleats/nails or staples.